vagabond-systems/forage-lyft-starter-repo/README.md

-# Starter Repo
+# Jack Craig Repo
-This repo has everything you need to get started on the program, good luck!
+This is completed up to Task 2, with the refactor based on the UML provided.